 Donations and Records Transfers

-We are able to accept records transfers and materials donations again on August 3rd, when the library reopens.
+We are able to accept records transfers and materials donations.
 If you are interested in donating materials or transferring records to SC&UA during this time, please contact Jaycie before you send the materials and she will work with you to coordinate delivery.
 When possible, we ask that you submit an electronic deed of gift rather than a print form.
 When possible, we ask that you please send donations by mail or through the campus delivery service.
 If you wish to drop off the materials in person, you must schedule an appointment to do so using LibCal.
-Again, contact Jaycie directly at email@example.com if you have any questions or concerns about donating or transferring materials at this time.
+Again, contact Jaycie directly at firstname.lastname@example.org if you have any questions or concerns about donating or transferring materials at this time.

 COVID-19 Community Archiving Project